 This regional favorite is usually served before dinner.
 You may find it to be a bit pricier than others, but the herbs are often hand-harvested, which accounts for the higher price tag.
 The taste is well worth the extra pennies.

-This “traditional” North African tea was actually introduced to the region by British merchants.
+This traditional North African tea was actually introduced to the region by British merchants.
 It’s also known as “Maghrebi mint tea” and is the signature tea of the country.

-As you may have guessed, this tea is made from the dried citrus fruit.
+As you may have guessed, this tea is made from dried citrus fruit.
 You’ll find it across Iraq, Kuwait, Oman, and the UAE.

 Egypt is home to two popular varieties: Koshary and Saiidi.
 While both are variants of common black tea, the method of preparation makes all the difference.
 Koshary is popular in the North and flavored with a bit of cane sugar and mint leaves.
 Of the two, it’s undoubtedly the lighter version.
 On the other hand, Saiidi – popular in the South – calls for a much higher dosage of sugar to counteract the natural bitter flavor.

 One of the most unique practices in Arabic tea culture is found in Libya.
-While most countries use herbs or sugar to add a little something extra, boiled almonds and peanuts add flavor in this fascinating break from tradition.
+While most countries use herbs or sugar to add a little something extra, boiled almonds and peanuts add flavor to this fascinating break from tradition.